MicrosoftDocs/power-automate-docs/articles/faq-repair-copilot.md

 - This feature is currently available only to Work or School accounts.
 - This feature refers only to attended or unattended execution through Power Automate portal as part of a cloud flow (use of action ‘Run a flow built with Power Automate for desktop’).
 - This feature can fix only cases where a UI element cannot be found because the existing selector(s) are not valid, meaning that cannot locate successfully the element in the screen at the moment of the UI/Browser automation action’s execution.
-- The feature can tackle issues only for leaf level UI element – invalid screens’ selectors will not be handled.
+- The feature can tackle issues only for leaf level UI element – invalid screens’ selectors is not handled.
-- There is a specific time window that notification window will wait for the user to interact with.
-After the window closes, the fix will not be applied, and the action will fail.
+- There is a specific time window that notification window waits for the user to interact with.
+After the window closes, the fix is not applied, and the action fails.
 - You can disable completely the feature in Power Automate for desktop, from the admin center or from the desktop flow’s properties window.

 ## What operational factors and settings allow for effective and responsible use of the feature in Power Automate for desktop?